Georgia Criminal Lawyers

 There are three possible endings once the jury begins its deliberations—a conviction, an acquittal, or a mistrial.
 If the jury is deadlocked and cannot come to a unanimous agreement on the verdict, the court will declare a mistrial due to a “hung jury.”
 If there is a conviction, the court will usually hold a sentencing hearing at a later date, during which it will consider evidence and arguments from the defense and the prosecution as to what would constitute a fair sentence.
 Of course, if the jury comes back with a “Not Guilty” verdict, the defendant can go home free.

-How do I know I have the best Georgia criminal lawyer?
+How do I choose the best criminal lawyer in Georgia?

 Hiring the right lawyer is the most important choice you will need to make if you or a loved one has been charged with a serious crime.
 But what makes someone a good criminal defense lawyer?
 How do you know if you or your loved one is in good hands?

-At Pate & Johnson, we have been winning serious criminal cases in Georgia and surrounding states for over 25 years.
-Our work has resulted in numerous “not guilty” verdicts, pretrial dismissals, and, in some cases, helping clients avoid criminal charges in the first place.
+At The Church Law Firm, we have been winning serious criminal cases in Georgia and surrounding states for years, but what sets us apart from other lawyers is our work ethic, our compassion, and our creativity.
+Our work has resulted in “not guilty” verdicts, pretrial dismissals, and, in some cases, helping clients avoid criminal charges in the first place.
 For clients who want to resolve their cases with a favorable plea agreement, we are often able to maximize our clients’ leverage and fight for a lesser charge, a reduced sentence, and in some cases, no prison time.
 We do this by preparing every case as if it was going to go to trial and showing the prosecution that we mean business.

 Our firm also has an important advantage over other Georgia criminal defense firms because we only take on a limited number of cases at a time.
 This lets us dedicate as much time as possible to each client and their case so we can focus on identifying the key evidence and possible defenses, maintaining open communication with clients and their family, and getting the best result possible for each client.